wp-plugins/wptouch/readme.txt

 == Installation ==

-= 2.6 and Older =
+= 2.7 and Older =
-Sorry, we do not officially support installations on WordPress 2.6 or older.
-You can use WPtouch 1.9.3.4 or older on these installations, however.
+Sorry, we do not officially support installations on WordPress 2.7 or older.
+You can use WPtouch versions 1.9.3.4 or previous on these installations, however.

-= 2.7, 2.8, 2.9+ =
+= 2.8, 2.9+ =
 You can install *WPtouch* directly from the WordPress admin!
 Visit the *Plugins/Add New* page and search for 'WPtouch'.
 Click to install.

 Once installed and activated visit the WPtouch admin page (*Settings/WPtouch*) to customize your WPtouch installation's appearance.

-= WordPress MU =
+= WordPress MU/Multisite =

-The best way to use WPtouch on WordPress MU is to do so via the "Activate WPtouch iPhone Theme Site Wide" link in the plugins area.
+The best way to use WPtouch on WordPress Multisite Installations is to do so via the "Activate WPtouch Site Wide" link in the plugins area.

 * Install WPtouch, either manually or via the "Add New" option in the plugins menu
 * Ensure that you have site wide plugins enabled in the Site Admin / Options menu